By Michael Horbal – updated on – 09/03/2022

 Here’s what you need to know:

 - How often do you chew? (daily, weekly, monthly, etc.)

 - Can you stop chewing long enough to provide a negative urine sample?

 - Do you want to stop chewing long enough to provide a negative sample?

-Keep in mind that no matter what your answer is to the above questions, non-tobacco life insurance rates are available.
+Remember that regardless of your answer to the above questions, non-tobacco life insurance rates are available.

-The only possible exception to this would be if you use/used cigarettes.
+The only possible exception will be if you smoke cigarettes or vape.